Alfresco/alfresco-ng2-components/docs/user-guide/typography.md

 # ADF Typography

-## What is typography?

-Typography configuration lets you change the style of the text in your ADF app
+Typography configuration lets you change the style of the text in your ADF app.

 ## Customization